Skip to main content

 This article assumes you are familiar with the basic concepts of Workflows (Projects and Sequences).
 If you haven't yet read our overview article, start there first before reading this article.

-Workflow Templates are often configured with entry criteria so they are automatically applied - for example, you could have an Onboarding Workflow Template for Enterprise Companies, and set entry criteria so that this Workflow Template is applied to all Companies that enter your "Enterprise Companies" filter.
+Workflow Templates are often configured with entry criteria so that they are automatically applied - for example, you could have an Onboarding Workflow Template for Enterprise Companies, and set entry criteria so that this Workflow Template is applied to all Companies that enter your "Enterprise Companies" filter.
 Automating the application of Workflow Templates like this can save time and improve consistency, meaning customers are added to Workflows more quickly in response to changes in data.

 Via the Data Explorer, or Data Table / Grouped List Page for the model